 To improve chest muscles, people should regularly do the following exercises:

 Push-ups.
 Push-ups are a simple exercise that we can do anywhere.
-This type of exercise is suitable for both beginners and those who have been practicing for a long time.
+This type of exercise is suitable for both beginners and those who have practiced for a long time.
 In particular, push-ups not only target the chest muscles but also help increase the strength of many other muscle groups such as the shoulders, back, abdomen and triceps.

 Source link